CasperDev/vz-dis-dos/doc/source/Chapter3/storage.rst

 The data record contains the current values of Al and B$ and also the character string "THE VAR'S".
-The values can later be read in again with an IN# command.
+The values can later be read in again with an :guilabel:`IN#` command.

-It must be ensured that the element list of the IN# command is the same as that of the PR# command with regard to the number and type of elements.
+It must be ensured that the element list of the :guilabel:`IN#` command is the same as that of the :guilabel:`PR#` command with regard to the number and type of elements.

 The values represented by the item list should not exceed 200 characters in total.
 In addition to the values themselves, this also includes all separators